Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences: Taylor domination for Poincaré-type recurrences

-In particular, the corresponding bound on the number of zeros of $f_{{\cal S},\bar{a}}\left(z\right)$ holds in any concentric disk strictly inside $D_{R'}$.\end{corollary} \begin{svmultproof2} Exactly as in the proof of \prettyref{cor:main-domination}. \end{svmultproof2} \prettyref{thm:Poinc.Rec} provides a partial answer to \prettyref{prob:dom-poinc-full}: Taylor domination in a smaller disk $D_{R'}$.
-One can consider two possible approaches to the extension of these results to the full disk of convergence $D_{R}$.
+One can consider at least two possible approaches to the extension of these results to the full disk of convergence $D_{R}$.
 First, asymptotic expressions in \cite{bodine2004asymptotic,pituk2002more} may be accurate enough to provide an inequality of the desired form.
 If this is a case, it remains to get explicit bounds in these asymptotic expressions.

-Second, one can use a ``dynamical approach'' to recurrence relation \eqref{eq:mainrec} (see \cite{coppel1971dichotomies,kloeden2011non,potzsche2010geometric} and references therein).
+Second, one can use a ``dynamical approach'' to recurrence relation \eqref{eq:mainrec} (see \cite{borcea2011parametric,coppel1971dichotomies,kloeden2011non,potzsche2010geometric,yom.nonaut.dyn} and references therein).
 We consider \eqref{eq:mainrec} as a non-autonomous linear dynamical system $T$.
 A ``non-autonomous diagonalization'' of $T$ is a sequence ${\cal L}$ of linear changes of variables, bringing this system to its ``constant model'' $T_{0}$, provided by the limit recurrence relation \eqref{eq:rec.Const.Coef}.

-If we could obtain a non-autonomous diagonalization ${\cal L}$ of $T$ with an explicit bound on the size of the linear changes of variables in it, we could obtain the desired inequality as a pull-back, via ${\cal L}$, of the Turán inequality for $T_{0}$.
+If we could obtain a non-autonomous diagonalization ${\cal L}$ of $T$ with an explicit bound on the size of the linear changes of variables in it, we could get the desired inequality as a pull-back, via ${\cal L}$, of the Turán inequality for $T_{0}$.
+There are indications that the second approach may work in the classes ${\cal S}_{P,\Delta}$, for $\Delta$ with a finite sum.